boundarydevices/freertos-boundary/boards/evkmimx8mm/demo_apps/sai_low_power_audio/readme.txt

 - 12V power supply
 - Personal Computer
 - Headphone
+- 8MIC-PRI-MX8

 Board settings
 ==============
 No special settings are required.
+Connect the 8MIC-PRI-MX8 Microphone board to J1003 on the base board if sound capture needed.

 #### Note! ####
 1. This case does not support ddr and flash target.